miyagawa/plack-handbook/en/19_cascade_multiple_applications.md

 ### Cascade Application

-Plack::App::Cascade allows you to composite multiple applications in order and runs until it returns non-404 responses.
+Plack::App::Cascade allows you to compound multiple applications in order and runs until it returns non-404 responses.

     use Plack::App::Cascade;
     use Plack::App::File;